-Mathematical modeling of Photovoltaic system
+2 Mathematical modeling of Photovoltaic system

-Mathematical modeling is the process constructing mathematical objects.
+Mathematical modeling is the process of constructing mathematical objects.
 A mathematical object could be a system of equations, a set of numbers, a stochastic process, a geometric or algebraic structure or an algorithm.
-Photovoltaic (PV) system that incorporates double diode is taken account and attempted into mathematically.
+Photovoltaic (PV) system that incorporates double diode is taken into account and attempted model to mathematically.
 Typically, Photovoltaic systems are characterized such that constant power is injected into the grid.
 Here the dynamics of the PV systems with constant power load is considered and internal resistive components are neglected.